Dalis Car: History

-There were issues and conflicts during this time.
-Karn explained one issue on how each of them had a different way to construct music: "There would be whole sections I'd leave for the vocals to take over the track, whereas Pete saw it from a completely different musical perspective; "Well, this is such a nice musical break I don't want to touch it."So I guess there was a certain amount of friction caused by that because we both heard the tracks in a completely different way."
-Another issue was their drummer, Paul Lawson.
-As Karn explained: "He was supposed to be the other third of the band.
-Originally, that was the idea.
-He would be playing live drums – we got on with him very well, he was very young and eager – unfortunately when we got into the studio we found that nerves took over and he couldn’t actually play so much.
-So we ended up having him programme most of the patterns rather than play them."
-Despite not touring in front of live audience due to these issues, they performed their single "His Box" on BBC2's The Old Grey Whistle Test while playing over a backing track.
+There were issues and conflicts during the recording sessions, but these were resolved positively.
+Karn explained one issue on how each of them had a different way to construct music: "There would be whole sections I'd leave for the vocals to take over the track, whereas Pete saw it from a completely different musical perspective; "Well, this is such a nice musical break I don't want to touch it.
+"So I guess there was a certain amount of friction caused by that because we both heard the tracks in a completely different way."
+Paul Lawford contributed rhythm arrangements for two tracks that Karn constructed songs around.
+They performed the album track "His Box" on BBC2's The Old Grey Whistle Test.
 One commentator mentioned their reaction to their appearance in the performance by saying: "In their sober suits they looked like investment bankers who had just had a bad day on the stock market".

 The group recorded only one album, titled The Waking Hour.
 The album went over budget and was not successful, and despite Karn's willingness to continue with the group, Murphy was not interested based on the lack of success.
 In fact, he did not even show up when Karn established the bonus tracks for their single, preferring to stay in Turkey with his wife.
 According to Karn, "by that point it became obvious that Peter didn't want to carry on with it."
 Murphy later recalled that "we split up in 1984 on not very good terms.
 He'd just come out of Japan and I'd just finished with Bauhaus, and relationships in our previous bands had ended badly so neither of us found it easy working together back then."
+Paul Lawford was invited to play on Peter Murphy's solo album "Should The World Fail To Fall Apart".

 The Waking Hour

 The sleeve of The Waking Hour features a detail from Maxfield Parrish's seminal painting Daybreak.
-The recording of the album took place in unusual circumstances; Karn and Murphy did not spend much time together in the recording studio, preferring to send tapes back and forth between each other, to work on alone.
+The album was recorded at The Manor and Herne Place, mixed at Air Studios and was engineered by Steve Churchyard.
+Demo tracks were recorded at Nomis Studios.
 One single was released, "The Judgement Is the Mirror" (UK No. 66).
 Much of the video for the single was recorded on location in Malta.